 - Criminal offense

-- The crime for which an individual is serving time may influences security level.
+- The crime for which an individual is serving time may influence security level.

-- An individual’s citizenship will have an influence on custody level.
+- An individual’s citizenship will influence the custody scoring.

 - Some judges agree to make recommendations on where an individual serves the sentence.
 BOP officials may consider those recommendations.
-Ultimately, the BOP has discretion on where the individual will serve the sentence.
+Ultimately, the BOP decides where the individual will serve the sentence.

 - Whether the judge authorized the individual to surrender voluntarily